 The CryptGetProvParam function retrieves data that governs the operations of the provider.
-This function may be used to enumerate key containers, enumerate supported algorithms, and generally determine capabilities of the CSPM.
+This function may be used to enumerate key containers, enumerate supported algorithms, and generally determine capabilities of the cryptographic service provider.

 CryptSetProvParam

 The CryptSetProvParam function customizes various aspects of a provider's operations.
 This function is may be used to set a security descriptor on a key container.